‘Be Yourself’ is the Best MBA Advice

 Many applicants worry that their academic history, test scores, or GPA will automatically disqualify them from M7 schools.
 While your previous academic performance is important, these schools take a holistic approach to evaluating candidates.
 Test scores, grades, and professional achievements are just one part of the equation.

-• The rigor of your coursework
+- The rigor of your coursework and how you challenged yourself academically

-• Leadership potential outside the classroom
+- Leadership potential demonstrated outside the classroom through extracurriculars or community involvement

 The admissions committee members understand that life is complex.
 Therefore, setbacks or struggles during your academic career may not fully reflect your potential.
 Do you feel your GPA or test scores don’t tell the whole story?
 In that case, use the essays to give context and highlight your strengths in other areas, such as leadership or impact.